friscolt/friscolt.github.io/kidneystones.md

 ___

-## Breast classification on mammography images
+## Classification of kidney stones in endoscopic images

 ### Statement